jitesoft/docker-keybase/README.md

 ## Tags

 Tags follow the keybase version numbering standard (prefixed with `v`) and the latest version is also tagged `latest`.
-Keybase is built from source for amd64 and arm64/aarch64
+Keybase is built from source for amd64 and arm64/aarch64.

+To make the image as tiny as possible, [UPX](https://upx.github.io/) have been utilized to compress the binaries used by keybase.
+If you notice any compression issues, please report it in the [issue tracker](https://gitlab.com/jitesoft/dockerfiles/keybase/issues).

 ### Docker Hub